scalair/terraform-azure-storage-account/README.md

 - Lifecyle rules
 - Network and firewall rules
 - Cross-origin resource sharing
--

 This module is tested with:
 - Azure Provider 2.13.0
 - Terrafrom v0.12.23

-It create the following resources:
+It can create the following resources:
 - azurerm_storage_account
 - azurerm_storage_management_policy
 - azurerm_storage_container